KyllianHmd/SQA_Final_Assignment/README.md

 - If the survey doesn't exist, the function will return you:
 <pre><code>> Error: Sorry, the survey 'Example Survey' doesn't exist.</code></pre>

+* **GetSurveyStatistics(surveyName)**

+Thanks to this function, we could have the statistic of the survey (the min value, the max value, the average, the standard deviation, and an error if occured).
+You have to send the name of the survey in parameter.
+You may call the function like this:

+<pre><code>minValue, maxValue, average, sd, err = mySurvey.GetSurveyStatistics("Example Survey")</code></pre>

+If all went well, the function will return you all the statistics of the survey.

+In case of errors, the function may return you this:

+- If the survey doesn't exist, the function will return you:
+<pre><code>> Error: Sorry, the survey 'Example Survey' doesn't exist.</code></pre>

+_Note: The standard deviation will return 'Error: It requires a minimum of 2 users to calculate the standard deviation' if there is only one user that answer of the questions of the survey_